 Rocky Mountain Cat Club Spooktacular at Denver, CO, October 28th to 30th, 2016

-My husband went to Denver with Claude, Bing, and me to attend the Rocky Mountain Cat Club Spooktacular on the weekend of October 28th to 30th.
-There were forty-
+My husband went to Denver with me, Claude, and Bing to attend the Rocky Mountain Cat Club Spooktacular on the weekend of October 28-

 We got some positive feedback from a few judges after the fact and that was encouraging.
 Claude’s next show is far away, in Corpus Christi, TX, on Thanksgiving Day weekend.
 My son, Kyle, will be going with me.
 Claude only has two more shows before he becomes old enough to compete in adult championship, which starts when a cat is eight months old.

 Catmas on the Beach in Corpus Christi, TX, November 25th to 27th, 2016

 My son, Kyle, accompanied me with Claude, Bing, and Josie to Corpus Christi, TX for the Catmas on the Beach show.
 Claude had his best show ever, finaling five times.
 I was so proud of him.
 Despite busting my lip open on the glass door of the hotel, I had a great time with my son and cats.

 Coatamondi Cat Club in Tucson, AZ, December 2nd to 4th, 2016